byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Molasses : EM/Serum : Warm water(pure) : Absorbent material**

 EM means effective micro-organisms.
-EM consists of mixed cultures of beneficial, naturally occurring micro-organisms such as lactic acid bacteria, yeast, photosynthetic bacteria and actinomycetes.
-"EM" can be purchased online or can be made with simple ingredients.
+EM consists of mixed cultures of beneficial, naturally occurring micro-organisms such as

+EM is a laboratory cultured mixture of microorganisms consisting mainly of lactic acid bacteria, photosynthetic bacteria (purple bacteria) and yeasts which co-exist for the benefit of whichever environment they are introduced.

+Molasses have several uses beyond that of a straightforward food additive.
+It can be used as the base material for fermentation into rum and as the carbon source for in situ remediation of chlorinated hydrocarbons.
+It can be used as a chelating agent to remove rust where a rusted part stays a few weeks in a mixture of 1 part molasses and 10 parts water.

 **50ml molasses : 50ml EM/Serum : 250-300ml water : 5kg absorbent material**